-- Renamed Groups are not automatically renamed on Codacy, causing Codacy to stop analyzing the repositories in those groups.
-You must manually rename the corresponding Organization on Codacy to resume the analysis of the repositories.
+- Renamed Group paths are not automatically renamed on Codacy, causing Codacy to stop analyzing the repositories in those groups.
+You must click the button "Synchronize" in the settings of the corresponding Organization on Codacy to synchronize the Group path and resume the analysis of the repositories.

 - Deleted Groups are not automatically deleted from Codacy.
 However, you can manually delete the corresponding Organizations from Codacy.